rhei-finance/move-bitcoin-spv/DEMO.md

 For this demo, we initialize the light client with a trusted snapshot at block height 201600.

-Check the output from the commant above, and save the package ID and the deployed module ID (LC_ID):
+Check the output from the command above, and save the package ID and the deployed module ID (LC_ID):

 ```fish
 set PACKAGE_ID 0x...